-In this latest article, Dan Goodin talks about how new and ever growing technology is making it easier for crackers to break your password and take hold of your accounts.
-Goodin goes on to explain the many different types of programs and hardware that can put you at risk.
+In his latest article, Dan Goodin says new technology is making it easier for crackers to break passwords and access accounts.
+Goodin explains that there are different types of programs and hardware that can put you at risk.